cloudanswers/hackathon.cloudanswers.com/_projects/2019-02-08-wiki-thing.md

 ### Use cases

+1. Company announcements on home page
 1. On the lead screen, a collaborative list of tips for people to use
-2. Customer success collaboration space on accounts
+1. Customer success collaboration space on accounts
-3.  cold calling ideas
+1.  cold calling ideas
-4. Common resolutions for cases
+1. Common resolutions for cases